 The most common use of tag inheritance is in agenda views and agenda filtering.
-For instance, if you searched for the tag "reading" in your agenda files, all of the headings above would appear.
+For instance, if you searched for the tag "reading" in your agenda files, all of the headings in the example above would appear.

 As a result it is easy to add a tag and/or category to a whole subtree of items simply by adding a single tag to the parent headline.

 Let's say for instance, that you want to designate a whole bunch of

 tasks as belonging to the project "topsecret".
 By adding

 to the top headline of the group, you are in effect labeling all the